Penelope Mountjoy

 Penelope Anne Mountjoy (1946 – 14 June 2025) was a British archaeologist who specialised in Mycenaean ceramics.
 Mountjoy wrote several books and received numerous awards and fellowships to continue her research on Greek pottery.

 Early life and education

 Mountjoy was born in Bath, Somerset, England in 1946.
-She undertook a Bachelor of Arts (BA) degree in classics at the University of Bristol and a Master of Philosophy (MPhil) degree from the University of London before returning to Bristol for her PhD.
+She received a Bachelor of Arts in classics from the University of Bristol and a Master of Philosophy from the University of London, before returning to Bristol for her Ph.D.
 She was a member of the British School at Athens.

 Career and honours

 Mountjoy studied Mycenaean pottery of several periods, publishing multiple books on the subject.
 She was additionally a specialist in Minoan pottery.
 She also taught archaeological illustration at College Year in Athens, a programme for visiting US students.
 She was a recipient of a Seymour Gitin Distinguished Professor Fellowship from the Albright Institute of Archaeological Research in 2014 to study Mycenaean decorated pottery in Cyprus and the South Levant.
 She also obtained multiple Alexander von Humboldt Fellowships, a Glassman Holland Fellowship, and was elected as a Corresponding Member of the German Archaeological Institute.
 On 5 May 1988, she was also elected as a Fellow of the Society of Antiquaries of London (FSA).